rcazzara/seldovia/_people/Leonhardt_Lillian_Lillie_Holm.md

 Leonhardt."
 They lived at his home in Bear Cove for a year or so, but they were also remodeling a home in Seldovia.
-She and Jennie were very different personalities and the locals were more comfortable with Jenny’s gusto and her occasional profanity, her hearty hospitality and the way she ordered Harry and Paddy around.
+She and Jennie were very different personalities and the locals were more comfortable with Jennyâ€™s gusto and her occasional profanity, her hearty hospitality and the way she ordered Harry and Paddy around.
 They found Lillian more cool and distant.

 Harry and Lillian lived in Seldovia where he died on December 16, 1949.
-Again quoting Elsa Pedersen: "Harry Leonhardt had continued to insist that cigarettes wouldn’t hurt him as long as he rolled his own.
+Again quoting Elsa Pedersen: "Harry Leonhardt had continued to insist that cigarettes wouldnâ€™t hurt him as long as he rolled his own.
 He died in Seldovia one morning in a coughing fit, over his first cup of coffee and a cigarette."

-Records for Lillie’s life other than with Harry are sketchy, but she was probably Lillian E. Holm, daughter of Gustav and Margaret Holm, born in San Francisco, California, who in 1920 married Arthur Chesney in Oakland, California, and they divorced and she remarried the person Elsa describes as Lillian’s husband before Harry.
-After Harry’s death, Lillian married Quinter Fry on October 15, 1952 in Diller, Nebraska.
+Records for Lillieâ€™s life other than with Harry are sketchy, but she was probably Lillian E. Holm, daughter of Gustav and Margaret Holm, born in San Francisco, California, who in 1920 married Arthur Chesney in Oakland, California, and they divorced and she remarried the person Elsa describes as Lillianâ€™s husband before Harry.
+After Harryâ€™s death, Lillian married Quinter Fry on October 15, 1952 in Diller, Nebraska.
 She died in Diller on March 20, 1956 and is buried there.